CJDL-FM

-CJDL-FM (107.3 FM, Country 107.3) is a radio station licensed to Tillsonburg, Ontario.
-Owned by Rogers Sports & Media, it broadcasts a country format.
+CJDL-FM (107.3 FM, "Tilsonburg's New Country 107.3") is a radio station licensed to Tillsonburg, Ontario.
+Owned by My Broadcasting Corporation, it broadcasts a country format.

 The station was established in 1955 as the AM station CKOT, before migrating to FM in 2007.
-It had been operated by the locally-owned Tillsonburg Broadcasting Company until 2017, when it was sold to Rogers Media.
+It had been operated by the locally owned Tillsonburg Broadcasting Company until 2017, when it was sold to Rogers Media.

 History

 The station was originally licensed on April 26, 1955, and began broadcasts four days later at 1510 AM.
 The station was owned by John B. Lamers Sr., Ken Orton, and four other shareholders under the name of Tillsonburg Broadcasting Company, Limited.
 The transmitter and two 160 ft high towers were located in Lot 16, Concession 2, of Middleton Township in Norfolk County.
 The station was a daytimer (operating only during the day) for much of its existence and was also the last remaining Canadian daytime-only station still in operation until it shut down its AM side in 2013.

 In 1958, the station was granted permission to increase to 1,000 watts of power (in the daytime only), using one 165 ft tower.
 John B. Lamers became the sole owner of CKOT when he bought out his partners four years later.

 CKOT gained a sister station in 1965, when CKOT-FM signed on.
 The FM station originally served as a simulcast/rebroadcast transmitter of CKOT.
 CKOT-FM eventually became so successful, it was spun off into its own radio station in 1970.
 CKOT-FM adopted the Sound of Music format, while CKOT remained as "Active, Lively, Community Information Radio".

 In 1973, the station requested a change of frequency from 1510 to 1600 kHz, which had been vacated by CJRN in Niagara Falls.
 The request was denied, and the frequency ultimately went to CFRS (now CHCD-FM) in nearby Simcoe, Ontario.